top of page

 CLC receives $8,000 grant from Dollar General foundation

-The Dollar General Literacy Foundation recently awarded the Carteret Literacy Council an $8,000 grant to support adult literacy.
+The Dollar General Literacy Foundation has awarded the Carteret Literacy Council an $8,000 grant to support adult literacy.

 “Consistent with our mission of serving others, we are excited to provide these organizations with funding to further literacy and education across the communities we call home,” said Todd Vasos, Dollar General’s CEO.
 “It is always so exciting to see the true and meaningful impact the Dollar General Literacy Foundation has on both children and adults looking to improve their lives through literacy.”